Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Temporal SNA tools for continuous- and discrete-time longitudinal networks having vertex, edge, and attribute dynamics stored in the 'networkDynamic' format.
 This work was supported by grant R01HD68395 from the National Institute of Health.

-bnstruct — by Alberto Franzin, a year ago
+bnstruct — by Alberto Franzin, 2 years ago

 Bayesian Network Structure Learning from Data with Missing Values